rohgoyal/getting-started/bluemix/1a/README.md

   > _In API Connect, **Products** provide a way to group APIs that are intended for a particular use.
 Products are published to a **Catalog**.
 [Reference: API Connect glossary]_

 3. On the Assemble tab, click ► to test your API proxy's target invocation.

+4. In the test panel:
    a.
 Choose the **get /current** operation.
    b.
 Zipcode is a required parameter for this operation, so enter a valid U.S. zip (for example, 90210).
    c.
 Click **invoke**, and verify the response.